Don Fornes

 The Role of Safety

-Safety risks pose significant hazards to workers and anyone in proximity to the project, creating a human cost and jeopardizing the project timeline and budget.
+Safety risks pose significant hazards to workers and anyone near the project, creating a human cost and jeopardizing the project timeline and budget.
 A severe safety incident can lead to a work stoppage as investigations are undertaken.
 Insurance claims and litigation can lead to unprofitable CCIPs and drive up premiums in the future.

-Prequalification plays an important role in ensuring your subcontractors have a strong safety culture and put the right measures in place to ensure a safe project.
+Prequalification plays an important role in ensuring subcontractors have a strong safety culture and put the right measures in place to ensure a safe project.
 Traditionally, prequalification focused primarily on financial and operational risks but only assessed a few “lagging” safety indicators.
-These provide a valuable measure of past safety performance, but to truly understand safety risks and take action to mitigate them, GCs must assess leading indicators, such as safety management systems and programs the subcontractor may or may not have in place.
+These safety metrics provide a valuable measure of past safety performance, but to truly understand safety risks and take action to mitigate them, GCs must assess leading indicators, such as safety management systems, program elements, and advanced initiatives the subcontractor may or may not have in place.

 OSHA 300A